SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/001 Economy and Economics.md

 - create finished product from primary ones, Manufacturing and Construction are 2 processes by which this is done.
 - Further divided into *Light Industry* ie less capital intensive ex shoes, electronics etc and *Heavy* or more capital intensive ones ex auto, steel, petroleum etc.
 - One of the largest employers and economies based on it are called industrial economy.
+- Primary and secondary sectors together are called real sector.

 **Tertiary or Services Sector**